mvolkmann/blog/src/swift/swift-lang.md

 Even if you enter no value, a comment with "//" and an empty line will still be added at the beginning of each new Swift file.

+By default files are only accessible from their associated target.
+If an app has multiple targets and a source file should be shared between them, select the file in the Navigator, open the Inspector on the right, and check the checkboxes for each target that should have access to the file.

 #### Navigator

 The Navigator has nine icon buttons at the top.